-3 Hrs.
 This course introduces the theory and principles of medium and heavy duty steering and suspension systems.
 Topics include wheel and tire problems, frame members, fifth wheel, bearings, and coupling systems.
 Upon completion, the student should be able to troubleshoot, adjust, and repair suspension and steering components on medium and heavy duty vehicles.

-DEM 154 - Vehicle Maintenance and Safe Operating Practices
+DEM 154 - Vehicle Auxiliary Services and Safe Operating Practices

-3 Hrs.
-This course provides instruction in basic entry level driving skills relating to the maintenance and safe operation of a commercial motor vehicle.
-Topics include preventive maintenance and safe vehicle operations.
+This course provides instruction in basic entry level driving skills relating to the auxiliary services and safe operation of a commercial motor vehicle.
+Topics include preventive auxiliary services and safe vehicle operations.
 Upon completion, the student should have the skill and knowledge to safely operate a commercial motor vehicle.